DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/README.md

 ```

 This will start 2 containers: (1) dspacedb - postgres (2) dspace - tomcat.

 The `-p d6` argument creates a "project" named d6.
 This will create project-specific volumes that can be isolated from other run configurations.

 If a different version of DSpace (DSpace 5, DSpace 7) is started, a different project name should be used.
+As currently designed, only one version of DSpace can be running at a time because each version uses the same port numbers and container names.
 ```
 $ docker ps -a
 CONTAINER ID        IMAGE                             COMMAND                  CREATED              STATUS              PORTS                              NAMES